jjiantong/FastPGM/docs/Functions/Netowrk.md

 Learn parameters of the network, provided with known structure and complete data.

 ## void ClearParms()
-Clear the parameters in the conditional (or marginal) probability tables.
+Clear (i.e. set to zero) the parameters in the conditional (or marginal) probability tables.

 ## void SetParentChild(Node \*par, Node \*chi);
 Input: two node pointer